puppetlabs/puppet-docs/source/pe/3.7/quick_start_install_agents_windows.markdown

 ### Overview

->**Important**: Windows nodes can only run the Puppet agent component; the Puppet master component must be run on a supported Linux machine.
+>**Important**: This information describes how to install Puppet agents on Windows nodes.
+The Puppet master component, described in the "PE Install Quick Start Guide," must be run on a supported Linux machine.

 The following instructions for installing Puppet agents on nodes running [supported versions](./install_system_requirements.html#operating-system) of the Windows operating system.
 Refer to the *nix agent installation quick start guide [to do: link] for instructions on installing Puppet agents on nodes running *nix operating systems.